 Relationship Role Models

-Although homophobia and transphobia are still affecting all of us, there has been no other time in our history where LGBT en able to be as open about our identities and our relationships as we are today.
+Our communities are in a place we have never been before.
+There has been no other time in our history where LGBTQ+ people are able to be as open about our identities and our relationships as we are today.

-Our communities are forging new frontiers in regards to our relationships.
-We are starting to have public discussions about our gender and sexuality, we are continuing to move away from more traditional types of relationships and instead we are having more openly non-monogamous relationships, we are negotiating new gender roles in our relationships and we are having more ‘rainbow babies’ than ever before.
+Our communities are forging new frontiers in regard to our relationships.
+We are starting to have public discussions about our gender and sexuality, we are continuing to move away from more traditional types of relationships, we are negotiating new gender roles in our relationships and we are having more “rainbow babies” than ever before.

 Now is the perfect time for us to have positive representations of our relationships: healthy relationship role models.

-Having accessible role models who are affirming of LGBTIQ relationships could expose our communities, as well as the broader society, to positive perceptions and behaviors that support them in understanding their own relationships and drive them to create healthier practices of their own.
+Having accessible role models who are affirming of LGBTQ+ relationships could expose our communities, as well as the broader society, to positive perceptions and behaviours that support people in understanding their own relationships and drive them to create healthier practices of their own.